WAVE-hamburg/wave-hamburg.github.io/_pages/science.md

 </figure>

 <details>
-<summary>The arrows mark events that are described in the listing, numbered accordingly. </summary>

 1. HF stations in European XFEL will be switched off for access.
 2. HF stations in the European XFEL are switched on again after access.